Macon Stargazing & Astronomy Report

 Where are darker skies near Macon?

-The closest meaningfully darker mapped site is Fall Line Freeway, Georgia, about 16 km east of Macon, reaching Bortle 6.
+The closest meaningfully darker mapped site is Forest Service Road, Georgia, about 45 km north north west of Macon, reaching Bortle 6.

 When is the sky darkest in Macon?